Where To Stay In Sydney: Ultimate Hotel Guide (2025)

 Alternative Area to Stay in Sydney CBD: Barangaroo

-If you're looking to be centrally located, but Darling Harbour or right in the middle of the CBD isn't for you, I recommend looking at Barangaroo, a vibrant urban development located on the waterfront in Sydney just over from the CBD.
+If you're looking to be centrally located, but Darling Harbour or right in the middle of the CBD isn't for you, I recommend looking at Barangaroo, a much more recent urban development located on the waterfront in Sydney just next to the CBD.

 Here, you'll find a mix of commercial, residential, and recreational spaces, as well as public art installations and lots of green spaces, that are recognized for their eco-friendly and sustainable design, with numerous buildings and public spaces employing environmentally friendly materials and practices.